-- Remove plug 3 with oil screen 4 and the O-rings. - Completely drain the engine oil. - Thoroughly clean the parts and sealing surfaces. - Push the oil screen with O-rings onto a pin wrench. - Push the pin wrench through the opening into the drill hole of the opposite engine case wall and push the oil screen as far as possible into the engine case. - Mount and tighten screw plug 3 with the O-ring.
-Guideline
+- Remove screw plug 6 with oil screen 4. - Completely drain the engine oil. - Thoroughly clean the parts and sealing surfaces. - Push the oil screen with O-rings onto a pin wrench. - Push the pin wrench through the opening into the drill hole of the opposite engine case wall and push the oil screen as far as possible into the engine case.